Ipstenu/varnish-http-purge/readme.txt

 = Does this work with Nginx caching? =

-It can, if you've configured nginx caching to respect the curl PURGE request.
+It can, if you've configured Nginx caching to respect the curl PURGE request.
 If this doesn't work, I recommend setting your Varnish IP to `localhost` as Nginx requires a service control installed for the IP address to work.

 = What should my cache rules be? =